Skuldur/somnus/README.md

 pip install -r requirements.txt
 ```

-### Recommended datasets

-Before you start we highly recommend downloading pre-made datasets for both the background talking and background noise.
-For background talking we recommend the [Librispeech](http://www.openslr.org/12/) dataset.
-You can pick any of the clean dev, test, or train datasets.
-To start with we recommend using the `train-clean-100.tar.gz` dataset and moving on to the larger datasets if needed.
-For background noise we recommend the [DEMAND](https://asa.scitation.org/doi/abs/10.1121/1.4799597) dataset that you can download from Kaggle [here](https://www.kaggle.com/aanhari/demand-dataset).

-Extract the data and move the Librispeech dataset to `raw_data/background_talking` and the DEMAND dataset to `raw_data/backgrounds`.

-`raw_data/positives` will then contain utterances of your keyword in various conditions using multiple different voices and dialects and `raw_data/negatives` contains custom utterances that you may want to add to the examples of background talking.
-We recommend that a majority of these utterances use a microphone similar to the one you will be using in the final product.
-This is because data gathered from different types of microphones can look completely different, e.g. a model trained on utterances recorded using headset microphone will probably not work well with a far field microphone array.

-If your model is intended to be used with many different types of microphones then we recommend gathering positive and negative recordings using as many different microphones as you can.

 ## Usage

 ### Somnus

-Somnus can be used to listen for an instance of a selected keyword in a continuous stream of audio data from a single channel from a microphone (multi-channel support will be added at a later date).
+Somnus can be used to listen for an instance of a selected keyword in a continuous stream of audio data from a single channel from a microphone.
+To find the device index of your microphone run `somnus list_microphones`.

 Somnus can handle all the audio interfacing for you so that you only need to initialize Somnus and and call the `listen()` and it will start listening to your microphone until it detects the keyword.
 Somnus also offers a nonblocking method (`detect_keyword()`) to that allows the user to process the audio themselves and only use Somnus to detect a keyword in an audio time series passed to `detect_keyword()` as an argument.